coleifer/peewee/docs/peewee/models.rst

 Text mode and typed casts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The default path mode returns the value in *JSON form* - JSON-encoded text (SQLite/MySQL) or a deserialized Python value via the driver (Postgresql).
+The default path mode returns the value in JSON form: JSON-encoded text (SQLite/MySQL) or a deserialized Python value via the driver (Postgresql).
 Equality and ``in_`` work against this form.
-Relational comparisons compare the json *text* on SQLite and MariaDB - use :meth:`~JSONPath.as_int` / :meth:`~JSONPath.as_float` for portable numeric ordering.
+Relational comparisons compare the json text on SQLite and MariaDB, so use :meth:`~JSONPath.as_int` / :meth:`~JSONPath.as_float` for portable numeric ordering.

 ``.as_text()`` flips the path to *text mode*, returning the raw scalar text